lfwells/discord-lecture-reader/README.md

 For the poll, use poll.txt file in OBS.

 ## TODO
-Channel id and simplebot id as params not ignored Output file as parameter
+Output file as parameter
 Graphics / browser source for OBS bot command to clear poll from screen /clearpoll